 For example, when parents file a medical malpractice claim on behalf of their child who suffered a birth injury, they might name their OB/GYN, midwife, doula, or the support staff that was responsible for their child’s care at the time of the birth.

-Identifying the individuals or entities that were negligent in their duty of care can help plaintiffs and their legal teams determine an appropriate strategy when filing a medical malpractice claim.
+Identifying the individuals or entities who were negligent in their duty of care can help plaintiffs determine an appropriate strategy when filing a medical malpractice claim.

 How Long Can a Medical Malpractice Case Take?

 Building a case for a medical malpractice lawsuit can be complex and time consuming for both parties.
 The time spent in legal discovery and settlement negotiations can span several years.
 A trial by jury can also add length to any litigation process, however, very few medical malpractice lawsuits go to trial.
 As with other types of personal injury suits, most medical malpractice cases are settled out of court.